crashley1992/RPS-Multiplayer/README.md

 # RPS-Multiplayer
-Rock Paper Scissors game the two people can play
+Rock Paper Scissors game the two people can play.